 Quintus Servilius Caepio the Elder was a Roman statesman and general, consul in 106 BC, and proconsul of Cisalpine Gaul in 105 BC.
 He was the father of Quintus Servilius Caepio the Younger and the grandfather of Servilia Caepionis.
 During his year of office as consul, he brought forward a law by which the jurymen were again to be chosen from the senators instead of the equites (Tacitus, Ann. xii.

-- 1,932,384 all-time users
+- 3,132,448 all-time readers

 - 11 Amazing Examples of Disruptive Technology

 - Green for Go: The Rise in Veganism and Changes in Consumer Consciousness

 - What Is Social Marketing?
 And How Does It Work?

 - 17 Great Examples of Effective Leadership and Strategy

 - 3 Reasons You Should Buy Gold (And 3 Reasons You Shouldn't)